My Spicy Beef & Beer Chili is a hearty one-pot chili that’s rich and spicy and perfect for chilly nights.

 This chili may be a bit more thin than you’re used to.
 Like, say, this wouldn’t make the best topping for a hot dog because it’d be all over the place.
 But, I made it this way for a reason, and you’ll have to tell me if this is odd, or if this is how you eat your chili too – I like to serve it over rice.

 Growing up, whenever my Nana LaMancuso made chili, she’d always serve it up with a pot of rice.
 We’d ladle the spicy chili over top, fix it up with our toppings and then eat it all up with a spoon.
 Ever since then, I’ve eaten it the same way, and I like my chili to be a bit soupy.

 So, to keep it that way, I not only add in the beer, but I also throw in a can of chopped tomatoes and kidney beans, both undrained.
 Their cooking liquids really help to blend all the flavors together and the bean “broth” gives it a silky texture.
-Not only that, but because I’m using BUSH’S slow-simmered chili beans that already have some seasoning added to them, their broth adds even more flavor.
-As for the tomatoes, I prefer to use a petite diced variety of Hunt’s vine ripened tomatoes because they break down so nicely while the chili simmers.
+I prefer to use petite diced tomatoes because they break down so nicely while the chili simmers.